fbpx

 Ready to try a Thai Massage?
 Book online today!

-What is a Lymphatic Drainage Massage
+How Does Lymphatic Drainage Massage Work?

 The lymphatic system transports waste materials out of tissues back into the bloodstream so that they can be eliminated when we urinate or defecate.
 A healthy lymphatic system also provides defense against infections because white blood cells migrate throughout the tissues in the body.
+Learn more about the benefits of MLD therapy from the American Massage Therapy Association.

 What is TMJ & How Massage Can Help